 - Subverted with the evil Gonchong of the Fighting Fantasy gamebooks.
 Sure, this arachnid creature likes to ride on top of the head of humanoids... but to skewer it with a long proboscis that takes control of the brain.

 - There's an old joke involving a bartender hearing someone coming in and ordering a drink.
 He turns to see a man with a frog on his head.
 The bartender says, "Huh, that's odd" to which the frog replies, "I know!
-I wake up this morning and I've got a human stuck to my ass."
+It started out as a pimple on my ass."

 - A variant on the theme features a person, usually a pirate, walking into a bar with a parrot or other piratical pet on their head.
 The bartender says, "Hey, that's pretty neat, where'd you find him?"
 "Tortuga," the parrot replies, "They're all over the place!"